ColinFay/website/_posts/2017-11-29-purrr-text-wrangling.md

 6   walmart     1
 ```

+S### Label this thing

-So now, maybe we want to assign each observation to its "most common label but not the n first", that is to say, I want "articlexyz for sale on amazon" to be assigned a label "sale" if this is the most common after the n, or amazon, etc.
+o now, maybe we want to assign each observation to its "most common label but not the n first", that is to say, I want "articlexyz for sale on amazon" to be assigned a label "sale" if this is the most common after the n, or amazon, etc.

 So here comes `detect()` :